cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/configure-gitlab.md

 ## Configure GitLab Integration for New Findings

-To configure GitLab to create issues for new findings, follow these steps:
+To configure GitLab to create issues for new findings, you need three general steps:

 1. Obtain a GitLab project access token.
 2. Create a new connection on the Cobalt platform.